Tonnanto/BasicQuests/README.md

 # BasicQuests
-A plugin for Bukkit servers that implements randomly generated basic quests with rewards for players.
+A plugin for Spigot servers that implements randomly generated basic quests with rewards for players.

 ## General